magnars/dash.el/README.md

 This is like `cons`, but operates on the end of list.

-If `elements` is non nil, append these to the list as well.
+If any `elements` are given, append them to the list as well.

 ```el
 (-snoc '(1 2 3) 4) ;; => (1 2 3 4)